Kareadita/Kavita/README.md

 - Place in a directory that is writable.
 If on windows, do not place in Program Files
 - Linux users must ensure the directory & kavita.db is writable by Kavita (might require starting server once)
 - Run Kavita
-- If you are updating, do not copy appsettings.json from the new version over.
-It will override your TokenKey and you will have to reauthenticate on your devices.
+- If you are updating, copy everything over into install location.
+All Kavita data is stored in config/, so nothing will be overwritten.
 - Open localhost:5000 and setup your account and libraries in the UI.
 ### Docker
 Running your Kavita server in docker is super easy!
 Barely an inconvenience.
 You can run it with this command: